 WHAT DOES IT MEAN TO BE

-This means that all that I offer is from a level of awareness and understanding of how emotional trauma affects people.
+This means all that I offer is from a level of awareness and understanding of how emotional trauma affects people.

 This is an area of personal interest to me, as I want to provide a safe space in which my clients can help themselves heal emotionally.
 As part of my continuing professional development, I am committed to deepening my knowledge of emotional trauma, through personal study and undertaking training courses.
 I am particularly interested in emotional trauma from a nervous system healing perspective.
-Every single behaviour, emotion, thought a person has makes so much sense when you consider how regulated or dysregulated their nervous system is (as based on The Polyvagal Theory).
+Every single thought, emotion, behaviour a person has makes so much sense when you consider how regulated or dysregulated their nervous system is (as based on The Polyvagal Theory).

 I follow the work of thought leaders in this field, especially Dr. Gabor Mate, Dr. Stephen Porges, Dr. Bessel van der Kolk, Dr. Peter Levine and Dr. Daniel J. Siegel and many others.

 A simple working definition is: "anything that is too much, too soon, or too fast for our nervous system to handle, especially if we can’t reach a successful resolution."

 "Trauma results from exposure to an incident or series of events that are emotionally disturbing or life threatening with lasting adverse effects on the individual’s functioning and mental, physical, social, emotional, and/ or spiritual well-being."

 - SAMHSA (Substance Abuse and Mental Health Services Administration)

 "Trauma is a psychic wound that hardens you psychologically that then interferes with your ability to grow and develop.
 It pains you and now you're acting out of pain.
 It induces fear and now you're acting out of fear.
 Trauma is not what happens to you, it's what happens inside you as a result of what happened to you” - Dr Gabor Mate